 Kringle was initially located in November, after 11 months of intelligence work established that he was holed up inside a North Pole training compound.
 The terrorist leader also used the aliases of Saint Nicholas, Sinterklass, Wodan, Jolly Saint Nick, and Father Christmas.

-The seven day delay was needed to secure cold weather gear for the members of the attacking unit, after JSOC’s Amazon Prime account was cancelled following the infamous Victoria’s Secret corruption scandal.
+The seven day delay was needed to secure cold weather gear for members of the attacking unit, after JSOC’s Amazon Prime account was cancelled following the infamous Victoria’s Secret corruption scandal.
 The scandal occurred in 2016 after an entire squad of operators received simultaneous gender reassignment surgery and began ordering new wardrobes online at taxpayer expense.

 Mission planners utilized the additional lead time to move Seal Team Six beneath the polar ice cap aboard the USS Alexandria attack submarine.
 The location allowed team members to “groom the battlefield” prior to the arrival of a company of heavily armed Army Rangers via helicopter.